tsani/eval/bytecode.md

 This code is stored in the code segment.

 All the code of each function is stored sequentially in the code segment.
-Functions (either pure ones or closure _bodies_) are referred to by addresses in the code segment.
+Functions (either pure ones or closure _bodies_) are referred to by addresses to the code segment.

 # The heap